YueLiPicasso/OCanrenTutorial/Installation/README.md

 # Installation

 I give an overview of the OCanren installation process, and then follows detailed explanation of some steps.
+Note that glitches may occur during the installation process.
+The flow of actions demonstrated below only _represents_ a typical successful installation.
+Please raise an issue in case you meet any problem.

 ## Overview

-### Installation Sequence
+Installation Sequence

 - Linux OS
 - opam >=2.0